thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 This efficient interface also allows _chaining_ calls so that we can combine multiple lines of vanilla JavaScript into one line using jQuery.

-2. Return values from functions like `document.getElementsByTagName` or `document.querySelectorAll` are NodeLists, which are *array-like* **objects** which lack much of the functionality that arrays have.
+2. jQuery provides a more consistant return value which allows for chaining.
+Unlike jQuery, return values from vanilla JS functions, such as `document.getElementsByTagName` or `document.querySelector`, may or may not return those *array-like* NodeList **objects** or just a single DOM Node.
+This means you need to pay close attention to what methods you are using and what they return.
+Likewise, those NodeLists lack much of the functionality that arrays have.
 Specifically, array methods like `forEach`, `map`, etc. don't exist on these.

 To address this issue, jQuery comes with an `$.each` method and a `$.map` method that lets us iterate over jQuery objects.
 The syntax is a bit different than with `forEach` and `map`, but we'll cross that bridge later.